Kemono Jihen: Manga

 Written and illustrated by Sho Aimoto, Kemono Jihen has been serialized in Shueisha's shōnen manga magazine Jump Square since December 2, 2016.
 Shueisha has collected its chapters into individual tankōbon volumes.
 The first volume was released on March 3, 2017.
+As of August 4, 2026, twenty-five volumes have been released.
+The series is set to end with the release of its twenty-sixth volume.

-As of May 2, 2025, twenty-three volumes have been released.
-The manga is licensed in English by Seven Seas Entertainment.
+The manga is licensed for an English release in North America by Seven Seas Entertainment.